WindowsVista42/ThreadPool/README.md

 # ThreadPool

-A simple c++ threadpool implemented with a work stealing queue.
+A simple threadpool implemented in C-style C++ with a work stealing queue.
-This implementation is used for a person game engine project so it makes certain concessions, primarily using `.init()` and `.deinit()` over constructors and destructors, and using only `void(*)()` type functions.
-This implementation also aims to keep latencies low and may not be the most energy efficient due to using a few strategic busy waits.

 ## Requirements
 C++ 17 and a recent c++ compiler.

 ## Basic Usage
-Copy or include threadpool.hpp and wsq.hpp into your working directory.
+Include threadpool.hpp, threadpool.cpp and wsq.hpp into your build system.

 ```
 #include <iostream>